-These issues not only create stress and frustration for you, they cost you money.
+These issues not only create stress and frustration for them, it costs you money.

-I have worked with construction company owners for over fifteen years, and have developed a short assessment which will quickly identify the specific leadership areas you need to work on.
+I have worked with construction company owners for over fifteen years, and have developed a simple tool, The Construction Leaders Dashboard, that you can use to help your leaders quickly identify the specific areas they need to work on.

 About Eric Anderton